 To address this potential weakness, the Volatility Index seeks to progressively activate a synthetic short position in short-dated VIX futures contracts when the relevant VIX futures contracts are in contango.
 Excluding other considerations, if the market for the relevant VIX futures contracts is in contango, the sale of the second-month VIX futures contract in connection with the roll of the synthetic short position would take place at a price that is higher than the price of the purchase of the first-month VIX futures contract, thereby creating a positive "roll yield," which is intended to offset or possibly exceed the negative roll yield generated by the synthetic long position.
 If, however, the VIX futures contracts are in "backwardation," meaning that the price of a VIX futures contract with a later expiration is lower than the price of a VIX futures contracts is typical in a high-volatility market environment.
-When the relevant VIX futures contracts are in backwardation, the Volatility Index seeks to progressively deactivate the synthetic short position.
+When the relevant VIX futures contracts are in backwardation, the VIX futures contracts are in backwardation, the synthetic short position.

 While the Volatility Index strategy is intended to cause the synthetic short position to be fully activated during periods when the market for VIX futures contracts is in contango so that positive roll yields from the synthetic short exposure will offset or possibly exceed negative roll yields from the synthetic long position, no assurance can be given that the investment strategy on which the Volatility Index is based will be successful.
 In addition, while the Volatility Index strategy is intended to cause the short position to be fully deactivated during periods when the market for the relevant VIX futures contracts are in backwardation so that negative roll yields for the synthetic short position would be avoided, no assurance can be given that negative roll yields will be avoided.
-See "- Due to the time lag inherent in the Volatility Index, the exposure to the synthetic short position may not be adjusted quickly enough in response to a change in market conditions for the investment strategy on which the Volatility Index is based to be successful" below for more information.

-'''

-JPMorgan Structured Investments -

-Notes Linked to the S&P 500® Index with Strategic Volatility Overlay
+JPMorgan Structured Investments - Notes Linked to the S&P 500® Index with Strategic Volatility Overlay

-'''